-After whole-mount nuclear (all cells) and fast-green (FG) staining, an E15.5 embryo was cleared & imaged with light-sheet microscopy by C. Langrez.
-The final 3D image was obtained with an in-house signal processing method —similar to ‘High Dynamic Range’ and developed by S. Zakany— that leverages the 12-bit data produced with light-sheet microscopy.
-Only FG signal is shown here.
-Highest signal is visible in calcified bones and collagen-rich tendons and large blood vessels.
+After whole-mount nuclear (all cells) and fast-green (FG) staining, an E15.5 embryo was cleared & imaged with light-sheet microscopy by Carine Langrez.
+Only nuclear staining is shown here and the final 3D image was optimised for visualising calcified bones, collagen-rich tendons and large blood vessels.
+It was obtained with an in-house signal processing method —developed by Szabolcs Zakany and similar to ‘High Dynamic Range’— that leverages the 12-bit data produced with light-sheet microscopy.

 Annotations give access to zoomed regions in the volumetric data.